Skip to content

 These properties are disabled by default, and once enabled they are not applied retroactively.
 If you enable or change them after the schema is already in use, the configuration only affects new user records created from that point forward.

-Managing attributes
+Managing custom attributes

 You can add, modify, or remove custom attributes at any time.